snhobbs/kicad-xyrs/README.md

    ```bash
    kicad_xyrs --pcb my_board.kicad_pcb --out my_board.xyrs --format macrofab
    ```
+Macrofab needs to header to be commented out and if the

 3. Upload both the `.zip` Gerber archive and `.xyrs` file to [Macrofab](https://macrofab.com/)